PromptAI/homepage/README_en.md

     <td width="25%">You can design a dialogue system directly without knowing programming.
 It provides automatically generated <strong><a href="https://github.com/rasaHQ/rasa" target="_blank">RASA</a></strong> codes for further learning and customization.</td>
     <td width="25%">Entities, intents, slots (variables) and dialog flows are fully displayed in the same integrated development environment (IDE).
 Different dialogue modules can be combined at will and released with one click.
 It is the first of its kind system that embeded software development process in dialogue system design/debugging.</td>
     <td width="25%">Provide various predefined entities and intents to facilitate rapid development.
 You are welcome to provide shared modules.</td>
-    <td width="25%">Each dialogue flow can be compiled separately or jointly to facilitate testing and rapid debugging.</td>
+    <td width="25%">Each dialogue flow can be trained separately or jointly to facilitate testing and rapid debugging.</td>
   </tr>

 </table>